 These cases arise from the Court's responsibility to govern the practice of law in Ohio.
 Included in this category are disciplinary cases involving allegations of ethical misconduct by attorneys and judges, bar admissions cases involving applications from people seeking admission to the Ohio bar, and cases alleging the unauthorized practice of law.
-The vast majority of practice of law cases involve attorney discipline.
-In 2017, a total of 93 practice of law cases were filed, a 13 percent decrease from 2016.
-Of the 93 cases filed in 2017, a total of 84 (90 percent), were disciplinary cases.
-(See Figure 4).
+The majority of practice of law cases involve attorney discipline.
+In 2018, a total of 131 practice of law cases were filed, a sharp increase of 41 percent over 2017.
+Of the 131 practice of law cases filed in 2018, a total of 120 (92 percent) were disciplinary cases, a 43-percent increase over the 84 disciplinary cases filed in 2017.
+(See Figure 4.)